scientific-python/specs/meta-spec-0001.md

 available to cast a vote within ten days.

 Public communication takes place on this GitHub repository.
-Private ommunication within the SSC takes place on [SSC private mailing list](https://groups.io/g/spec-steering-committee/).
+Private communication within the SSC takes place on [SSC private mailing list](https://groups.io/g/spec-steering-committee/).
 SSC members are expected to be aware of conversations on this list to lend validity to consensus-seeking and voting.